uasal/uasal_development_guide/source/development_methodology.rst

 ------------

 Development occurs on feature branches, following the branching strategy documented in the :doc:`Git-Flow Guide <git/git-flow-guide>`.

-All code merges and design documents undergo peer review with at least one reviewer required.
+All code merges into main / develop branches undergo peer review with at least one reviewer required.
+It is not required to include reviewers for merges to other branches, but it is recommended for complex features or branches used on testbeds.

 Risk Management
 -----------------